JuliaComputing/Multibody.jl/docs/src/examples/suspension.md

             x0 = 0.0,
             z0 = 0.0,
             der_angles = [0, 0, 0],
+            iscut = true,
+            # Note the ParentScope qualifier, without this, the parameters are treated as belonging to the wheel.wheel_joint component instead of the ExcitedWheelAssembly
-            iscut = true, # NOTE: Only used since while we have an "upright joint" surface = (x,z)->ParentScope(ParentScope(amplitude))*(sin(2pi*ParentScope(ParentScope(freq))*t)), # Excitation from a time-varying surface profile
+            surface = (x,z)->ParentScope(ParentScope(amplitude))*(sin(2pi*ParentScope(ParentScope(freq))*t)), # Excitation from a time-varying surface profile
         )